ameily/cincoconfig/docs/recipes.rst

 Validate Configuration On Load
 ------------------------------

-When creating the configuration, by calling the :class:`~cincoconfig.Schema` object, you can pass in a callback method that will be called whenever the configuration file is loaded from disk.
-The callback accepts a single argument: the configuration.
+The :class:`~cincoconfig.Schema` object has a :meth:`~cincoconfig.Schema.validator` decorator that registers a method as a validator.
+Whenever the configuration is loaded, the schema's validators are run against the configuration.
+Custom config validators can perform advanced validations, like the following:

 .. code-block:: python

-    def validate_config(config: Config) -> None:
-        '''
-        Validates that if both x and y are specified in the config that x is less than y.
-        '''
-        if config.x and config.y and config.x < config.y:
-            raise ValueError('x must be < y')

     schema = Schema()
     schema.x = IntField()
     schema.y = IntField()
+    schema.db.username = StringField()
+    schema.db.password = StringField()

+    @schema.validator
+    def validate_x_lt_y(cfg):
+        # validates that x < y
+        if cfg.x and cfg.y and cfg.x >= cfg.y:
+            raise ValueError('x must be less-than y')

+    @schema.db.validator
+    def validate_db_creds(cfg):
+        # validates that if the db username is specifed then the password must
+        # also be specified.
+        if cfg.username and not db.password:
+            raise ValueError('db.password is required when username is specified')

-    config = schema(validator=validate_config)
+    config = schema()
-    config.load('myconfig.json', format='json')
+    config.load('mycfg.json', format='json')  # will call the above validators

 Allow Multiple Configuration Files